Skip to content

 );

-// Batch insert with default batch size
+// Perform batch insert using default batch size

 if (result) {